 It’s so ungrateful to buy this helpless lump of sad leaves when you can grow it so easy and successfully home in your own terrace or garden.

 I sow Basil seeds indoors in February.
 Keep the sprouts watered, but more on the dry than wet side.
 The best is to let the pots stay in some water so the soil can regulate itself.

-Or you get Root rot (or damping off).
-Basil hates bad drainage and to much water.
+You can get Root rot (or “damping off”).
+Basil hates bad drainage and too much water.
 Drainage is the key to successfully Basil harvest.

 Basil also hates cold temperatures, so be careful to plant them out too early in the kitchen garden.
 Those ones on the picture are sulking because they were planted out two weeks ago and got some pretty cold nights on their heads.